LSE unveils $1.6 billion rights issue for Frank Russell deal

-LONDON London Stock Exchange Group Plc (LSE.L) is raising 938 million pounds in its first rights issue of new stock to part fund the acquisition of U.S. indexes group Frank Russell.
+LONDON London Stock Exchange Group Plc is raising 938 million pounds ($1.6 billion) in its first rights issue of new stock to part fund the acquisition of U.S. indexes group Frank Russell.

-Europe's oldest independent bourse unveiled plans to buy Frank Russell for $2.7 billion (1.63 billion pounds) in June to move deeper into the U.S. financial services market, where half of global assets under management (AUM) are based.
+Europe's oldest independent bourse unveiled plans to buy Frank Russell for $2.7 billion in June to move deeper into the U.S. financial services market, where half of global assets under management (AUM) are based.
 LSE said then it would help fund the purchase by issuing new shares.

 The exchange said on Friday it would offer 74,347,813 new shares at 1,295 pence apiece, a 30.1 percent discount to their Aug.
 21 closing price.
 Shareholders will have the right to buy three new shares for every 11 already held.

-The deal gives LSE, owner of indexes business FTSE, third place in the booming market for exchange traded funds (ETFs), low-cost funds giving an alternative to active fund management, after market leaders S&P Dow Jones and MSCI (MSCI.N).
+The deal gives LSE, owner of indexes business FTSE, third place in the booming market for exchange traded funds (ETFs), low-cost funds giving an alternative to active fund management, after market leaders S&P Dow Jones and MSCI.

 David Warren, LSE's chief financial officer, said the size of the discount showed strong support for the Russell deal.
 "We have been in close contact with our major shareholders ... and there has been positive reception to the acquisition."